iPlug2/iPlug2/Documentation/README.md

 # WDL-OL/IPlug

 ## Disclaimer
 This documentation is a work-in-progress reference.
 You'll need to have some understanding of C++ concepts to find your way around.
 We're working on some simpler tutorials as well.
 Stay tuned.

 Any help is welcome!
+If you want to join us, start with the [Todo List](todo.html)

 ### Requirements
 WDL-OL/IPlug requires a compiler that supports C++11, and is tested with MS Visual Studio 2017 and Xcode 9.
 It supports Windows XP or higher and macOS 10.7+.